 Analysis of bank and nonbank financial institutions.
 Topics include the S&L crisis, the impact of the 1980 and 1982 deregulation acts, the changing role of the Federal Reserve and the ability to conduct effective monetary policy, and bank asset and liability management.
-Prerequisite: ECON 220 with a grade of C- or better.
+Prerequisite: ECON 220.

-ECON 320: Labor in the American Economy
+ECON 320: Labor Economics

-Standard theories of labor economics are developed.
+In this course, standard theories of labor economics are developed.
 Topics include labor supply, labor demand, education, discrimination, contracting, and unions.
 Particular emphasis is given to the labor force participation of married women and single mothers, earnings, wage distributions and inequality, job training, and employment benefits.
 Empirical analysis complements theoretical modeling, especially in the area of women's work and international comparisons regarding labor laws and labor market outcomes.
+(Meets GEC Cultural Diversity Requirement.)
 Prerequisite: ECON 210.